London flooding hits roads and causes Tube closures

 London Overground has no service between Willesden Junction and Clapham Junction due to flooding at Imperial Wharf.

+The A4 just past the Hammersmith Flyover had a whole lane completely submerged in west London.

 According to the Met Office, parts of London were hit by torrential rain with St James Park in central London recording 26mm (over an inch) of rain in an hour.
+Extra care has been advised while travelling this morning while traffic in Knightsbridge, which has been particularly hard hit by flooding, is reportedly still slow moving.

+The national forecaster has put a yellow weather warning in place from 2am on Tuesday, with the worst affected areas predicted to be the East and North East, as opposed to London and the South East.

 Join our new commenting forum